ufeslabic/parse-tweets/README.md

 * Put the files and the tweets exported from your twapper keeper on the same folder
 * Rename the file exported from ytk to "tweets.csv"
 * If you want to run considering only a specific set of twitter usernames create a file named 'cluster_usernames.csv' in the same folder that your 'tweets.csv' file is.
 One username per line, like in the 'cluster_usernames_EXAMPLE.csv' file.
+* NEW: If you want to run considering only tweets that have only one hashtag that you specify create a file named 'specific_hashtags.csv' in the same folder that your 'tweets.csv' file is, where the hashtag(with the '#'' character) is the only line in this file.
 * If you want the script to run normally, just don't create a 'cluster_usernames.csv' file :)
 * Call the script on a shell in this folder with the command below: